spatialstatisticsupna/Comparing-R-INLA-and-NIMBLE/README.md

 ## References
 	[Urdangarin, A., Goicoa, T., and Ugarte, M.D.
 (2022).
 Space-time interactions in Bayesian disease mapping with recent tools: making things easier for practitioners.
-Submitted to _Statistical Methods in Medical Research_, in press.]  (https://doi.org/10.1177/10.1177/096228022210793519 .
+Submitted to __Statistical Methods in Medical Research__, in press.]  (https://doi.org/10.1177/10.1177/096228022210793519).